Pius171/e-hymn/ehymn2/README.md

 do later
 create a list with all they hymns and cateroized them and add a button to preview the song the song the list should be on the same page as the form, but it should be it own entity,it should be able to scroll without moving the whole page

+fun things to do (if you run out of memory) avoid globals use pointers create algorithim to split string convert use intgers instead of strings to represent hymns